qnl/pyalazar/README.md

 # pyalazar

+NOTE: UNUSED AND OUTDATED.
+SEE ALAZAR COMPANY FOR PYTHON INTERFACE

 Native Python api for Alazar Technologies GS/s digitizer modules.

 This package currently supports the ATS-9870 and the ATS-9360.